soheilhy/cmux/README.md

 cmux is a generic Go library to multiplex connections based on their payload.
-Using cmux, you can serve gRPC, SSH, HTTPS, HTTP, and Go RPC on the same TCP listener to avoid using one port per protocol.
+Using cmux, you can serve gRPC, SSH, HTTPS, HTTP, Go RPC, and pretty much any other protocol on the same TCP listener.

 ## How-To
 Simply create your main listener, create a cmux for that listener,